 13.1 CHS lets a small number of garages which may be let either to CHS tenants or the general public.
 The rents are based on equivalent garage rents in the private or local authority sector, and increase by at least CPI+1% each year.
-Since 2021-22 a 5% annual increase has been applied while market rents exceed CHS rents, while monitoring the level of market rents periodically.
+Market rents for garages will be periodically reviewed to ensure CHS rents are in line with the wider market.
 Where the garage is let to someone who is not a CHS tenant, VAT is also charged at the standard rate and this is added to the weekly garage charge.